Provision in Accounting (IAS 37): Examples & Journal Entries

 Remote (very unlikely) → No disclosure required

-No recognition or disclosure is needed unless management considers it useful to inform users of the financial statements.
+No recognition or disclosure is needed unless management considers it useful for users of the financial statements.

-While the fundamental concept is the same, there are some differences in how provisions are treated under IFRS (IAS 37) and US GAAP (ASC 450):
+While the fundamental concept is the same, there are important differences in how provisions are treated under IFRS (IAS 37 – Provisions, Contingent Liabilities and Contingent Assets) and US GAAP (ASC 450):

 AspectIFRS (IAS 37)US GAAP (ASC 450)

-MeasurementBest estimate or expected valueMinimum of the range if no best estimate
+MeasurementBest estimate or expected valueMinimum of range if no best estimate

 DiscountingRequired for long-term provisionsPermitted but not required